Humanitec-DemoOrg/aws-examples/alb-acm-route53-ingress/Readme.md

   - Configure a Resource Definition `Ingress` in Humanitec
   - Add matching criteria for all the resources
   - Create an App, add a `shared` DNS, use the resource ID from the Wildcard DNS
-  - Add a ingress to a workload
+  - Create an app, add a shared DNS, and an ingress and routes to a workload

 #### Configure a Route 53 Hosted Zone
 - Using Terraform or any other tool, configure a Hosted Zone.